'The urban politics of immigration and diversity in Amsterdam and New York City' - international workshop

 Submitted by: Francesco Colona (PhD).

-- A one-day workshop titled ‘Urban Security and Spatial Interventions’ to be held 16th of September 2016.
+- A one-day workshop titled ‘Urban Security and Spatial Interventions’, which took place September 2016.

 ‘Valorisation project: Opgroeien in de drukke stad’ (Growing up in a busy city)